How We Helped 2 Million Seniors Use Android — Our Story

 2M+ users | 4.3 stars | 70 languages | 15 years

-If you have a parent, grandparent, or someone you care about who struggles with their Android phone — or if you’re a senior who’s tired of feeling lost on your own device — we built BIG Launcher for you.
+If you have a parent, grandparent, or someone you care about who struggles with their Android phone — or if you’re a senior who wants a simpler phone for yourself — you can start with the free version and see what difference the right interface makes.